Repository Management with Nexus

 - the result counts for a repository health check as documented in Chapter 12, Repository Health Check

-- the format used for the storage in the repository with values such as maven2, nuget, site or others
+the format used for the storage in the repository with values

 - Repository Status